Stagflation and Its Causes

-Unemployment peaked at 9 percent in May 1975, two months after the recession ended.
+Unemployment peaked at 9% in May 1975, two months after the recession ended.

-Inflation tripled in 1973, rising from 3.4 to 9.6 percent.
-It remained between 10 to 12 percent from February 1974 through April 1975.
+Inflation tripled in 1973, rising from 3.4% to 9.6%.
+It remained between 10% and 12% from February 1974 through April 1975.
 By looking at the nation’s inflation rate by year, you can get a history of the annual percentage change in prices throughout a business cycle.

 How did this happen?
 Many experts blame the 1973 oil embargo.
 That's when OPEC cut its oil exports to the United States.
 Prices quadrupled, triggering inflation in oil.
 But that alone wasn't enough to cause stagflation.
 Instead, it was a combination of fiscal and monetary policy that created it.

 It started with a mild recession in 1970.
 GDP was negative for three quarters.
-Unemployment rose to 6.1 percent.
+Unemployment rose to 6.1%.
 President Richard Nixon was running for re-election.
 He wanted to boost growth without triggering inflation.

 On August 15, 1971, he announced three fiscal policies.
 They got him re-elected.
 They also sowed the seeds for stagflation.
-A video of Nixon's speech shows the announcement of significant economic policy changes such as the decision to end the Bretton Woods international monetary system.
+A video of Nixon's speech shows the announcement of significant economic policy changes known as the Nixon Shock.

 First, Nixon instituted a 90-day freeze on all wages and prices.
 He set up a Pay Board and Price Commission to approve any increases after the 90 days.
 Conveniently, it would control prices until after the 1972 presidential campaign.
 That's how he planned to control inflation.

-Second, Nixon imposed a 10 percent tariff on imports.
+Second, Nixon imposed a 10% tariff on imports.
 He intended to lower the balance of trade and protect domestic industries.
 Instead, he raised import prices.

 Third, he removed the United States from the gold standard.
 That had kept the dollar's value tied to a fixed amount of gold since the 1944 Bretton Woods Agreement.
 Most countries agreed to peg the value of their currencies to either the price of gold or the U.S. dollar.
 That had turned the dollar into a global currency.